Ivo-Balbaert/start_rust/README.md

 start_rust
 =========================

-Contains the code of the book: "Rust Essentials", by Ivo Balbaert (Packt Publishing, May 2015)
+Contains the code from the book [Rust Essentials](https://www.packtpub.com/application-development/rust-essentials), by Ivo Balbaert (Packt Publishing, May 2015)